Hospice & Palliative Medicine Fellowship

 Maine Medical Center’s Hospice and Palliative Care Fellowship

-Our Hospice and Palliative Medicine Fellowship was established in 2013.
-This one year training program in adult palliative medicine is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Our one-year fellowship is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) and was established in 2013.
 Our principal training sites are Maine Medical Center, the Veterans Administration Hospital in Augusta and Hospice of Southern Maine.
 The program presently enrolls 2 fellows per year.
-Applicants come from a variety of residencies and we consider all graduates of affiliated residency programs (including internal medicine, family medicine, emergency medicine, anesthesia, surgery, radiation oncology, OBGYN, pediatrics etc…).
+We consider applicants from all specialties cosponsoring the hospice & palliative medicine boards.
+Our program has benefitted from fellows from Emergency Medicine, Anesthesia, Internal Medicine and Family Medicine.

 KJ Williams, M.D.